 Veterans and CWPT NHS P’ship Mental Health Team

-Throughout its lifeline the VCP has supported the work needed to ensure Veterans are not forgotten and are included in community support.
-It strives to host Armed Forces Day each year and has provided additional support to other AFC Events held across the CSW AFC Sub-Region.
+Throughout its lifetime the VCP has supported the work needed to ensure Veterans are not forgotten and are included in community support.
+It strives to host Armed Forces Day each year and has provided additional support to other AFC events held across the CSW AFC sub-region.

 VCP & Run For Nepal – Showing their Support

-We offer many opportunities for our AFC and Civilian Community to get involved in, from fund raising, supporting community/military events through to volunteering opportunities.
+We offer many opportunities for our AFC and Civilian Community to get involved in, from fundraising and supporting community/military events through to volunteering opportunities.
 We are currently reviewing our Board of Trustee’s and Volunteer membership, if you are interested in becoming a Trustee or Volunteer please make contact with us to discuss.

 Veterans Brew & Banter Group – 2020